Tower of Babel Runes, Gems, Sockets, and Alchemist Guide

 Do not assume a bigger rune number is automatically better.
 Read the item or upgrade requirement first.

-| What you see | What to do |
+| What you see | What it means for now |

 |---|---|

-| Upgrade asks for a specific rune | Match the required rune before spending materials. |
+| Upgrade asks for a specific rune | Match the required rune number before spending materials. |

-| A guide says a number is always better | Verify in-game before spending rare materials. |
+| A guide says higher number is always better | Verify in-game before spending rare materials. |

 Legendary Item Option and Effect Transfer

-This section connects to the Gear guide.
+This section connects directly to gear decisions.

 Sometimes a legendary item is weak as equipment but valuable because of its effect.
 For example, the item level may be too low, but the legendary effect may still support a build.